P4CSS/Assignments/02UsingRMD.md

 # Writing Code with RMD
 * Review the paid maternity leave case in the course.
+Finish the remaining four levels, 4, 3, 2, 1.
+(It does not matter if you find that some countries seem to be classified into different categories when ompared with the original news).
 * Watch the youtube video [R0 1 Rmarkdown how to](https://youtu.be/xVXUZShYfEI) to learn how to write code with RMD.

 # Submitting